 Data on homeschooling should be approached with caution.
 Most studies of homeschooling rely on volunteer participants that are not representative of homeschooling as a whole.
 Even these studies’ findings are frequently misrepresented or misunderstood.
 Homeschool advocates’ claims that homeschooling has been proven educationally superior to other methods of education are largely myth.
 The data we have tells us only that homeschoolers are able to succeed academically, not that homeschoolers on average do succeed academically or that homeschooling is the cause of that success.
 Further, data collected by the National Center for Education Statistics suggests that homeschooling is more diverse than suggested by volunteer-based studies, suggesting that there is a wide swath of the homeschool population that is not being included in most studies of homeschooling.

 Oversight of homeschooling is often lax and is currently in a state of being dismantled even further.
 Half of all states do not require homeschooled students to participate in any form of assessment, and even those that do have assessment requirements do not always require those assessments to be turned in or evaluated.
 Eleven states do not even require homeschoolers to notify education officials of their intent to homeschool.
 Worse yet, in a few states, homeschool parents may not actually be required by law to educate their children.
 Further, only one state bars parents who have been convicted of abuse or neglect from homeschooling their children.
 The process of identifying and intervening in cases of educational neglect in homeschool settings is often confusing or severely limited by law, which can result in severe problems for homeschooled children who reach adulthood with little in the way of education or skills.
-For more information on the current state of homeschool oversight and our recommendations, see our Policy Issues pages.
+For more, see our Current Homeschool Law and Policy Recommendations pages.

 Potential Topics of Interest